 - Have a Federal Employer Identification Number (FEIN).

-- Have proof of control over the property where the microbusiness will operate.*
+- Have proof of control over the property where your microbusiness will operate.*

 - Be a formally established business entity.

-- Meet location requirements regarding proximity between cultivation and retail facilities.
+- Meet the state's location requirements regarding proximity between cultivation and retail facilities.

 *If you don't have proof of control over the property, you can apply for a provisional license, which gives you 12 months to submit the required documentation and complete the process.